Fatal Accident Inquiries: Ministerial Accountability Board

 - the right improvements are made to keep people safe

-Discussions at the board take place within the context of its role to scrutinise progress, drawing on the professional experience and expertise of its members.
+Discussions at the board took place within the context of its role to scrutinise progress, drawing on the professional experience and expertise of its members.
 These views do not necessarily represent the position of the Scottish Government.

 Read the Cabinet Secretary’s updates to the Criminal Justice Committee: